 - Basic marinara sauce

-Using the items above, I can make any number of fast and easy breakfasts, such as:
+Using the items above, I can whip up any number of quick and tasty breakfasts:

-Generally it takes me about an hour to prep all the ingredients (and I’m not always necessarily making all of the above) and a max of 15 minutes to make each of the quick and dirty recipes I mentioned.
+Generally it takes me about an hour to prep all the ingredients (and I’m not always necessarily making all of the above) and a max of 15 minutes to make each of the simple recipes I mentioned.

-That being said, I’m also a huge – YUGE – fan of composed recipes and/or recipes I can make entirely in advance and simply reheat.
+That being said, I’m also a huge fan of composed recipes and/or recipes I can make entirely in advance and simply reheat.
 So naturally I’ve got some of those for y’all too.
-What are you cooking this week?
-Tell me in the comments!

 These Whole30 breakfast bowls are packed with nutrients and a warm and cozy way to start the day.
 Prep both the pesto and the cauliflower rice in advance (it’ll keep for at least 3 days) and you’ve got a 5-minute breakfast that looks and tastes gourmet.